 The College of Architecture and the Built Environment requires the purchase of a laptop computer that meets the specifications listed on the Office of Information Resources (OIR) webpage below.
-Students are required to purchase specific software of graphic/modeling/simulation, and/or productivity tools for each year of each program: Bachelor of Architecture, Bachelor of Science in Construction Management, Bachelor of Science in Architectural Studies, Bachelor of Science in Interior Design, Bachelor of Landscape Architecture, Master of Science in Sustainable Design, Master of Architecture, Master of Science in Architecture, Master of Science in Construction Management, Master of Science in Interior Architecture, Master of Science in Geospatial Technology in Geodesign, and Master of Real Estate Development.
+Students are required to purchase specific software of graphic/modeling/simulation, and/or productivity tools for each year of each program: Bachelor of Architecture, Bachelor of Science in Construction Management, Bachelor of Science in Architectural Studies, Bachelor of Science in Interior Design, Bachelor of Landscape Architecture, Master of Science in Sustainable Design, Master of Architecture, Master of Science in Interior Architecture, Master of Science in Geospatial Technology in Geodesign, and Master of Real Estate Development.
 The University bookstore makes every effort to offer the lowest possible prices of the required software for coursework.